glennkroegel/pytorch-starlightcurves/notes.md

 - There is a requirement that the encoded data is loaded into memory, which increases proportionally to the latent dimension and number of samples.
 - Obviously for large sky surveys this can be intensive.
 Product quantization is a methodology used to reduce this memory footprint while maintining high speed.
 - Find interesting object and plot the image frames (from tess, https://docs.lightkurve.org/quickstart.html)
+- Highlighting by minimum normalized flux values we can see that they still end up in different locations on the TSNE diagram, as they have different characteristics.
+This is the advantage of representing time series in a non-linear way.
+- Emphasize how you don't have to have query inps that are within the dataset, you can input whatever you want.
+- Gaia data is 200TB - should be possible to handle this with the above methods.
+We can encode lots of information into any dimension we want to save memory.
+More dims is more expressive but higher memory (tradeoff).

 # Datasets
 - https://www.quora.com/What-are-some-astronomy-datasets-open-to-the-public